 Divestment of South Campus

-The sale of South Campus allows SSU to unify our academic programs, physically bringing our community closer together and allowing for increased multidisciplinary collaboration that will improve student experience and retention.
+The sale of South Campus allows Salem State to unify our academic programs, physically bringing our community closer together and allowing for increased multidisciplinary collaboration that will improve student experience and retention.
 South Campus houses most of the programs in the Maguire Meservey

 Horace Mann Building Renovation

 The Horace Mann Building was vacated in June of 2017, when the Salem Public Schools’ Horace Mann Laboratory School moved off campus and into a building on Willson Street.
-The building has sat vacant since because of the significant amount of upgrades required to open it to university use.
-BOLD will allow for a complete renovation of this building and the opportunity to build new SIM labs for our healthcare disciplines.
-Housing the majority of our South Campus programing in the Horace Mann Building provides students greater flexibility in their course scheduling, as they would no longer need to account for travel time between campuses when selecting their courses each semester.
-It also allows for easier interdisciplinary collaborations for faculty in areas of mutual interest, such as cybercrime, green chemistry, crime mapping, and climate resiliency.
-Additionally, it provides spaces for much improved nursing and OT SIM labs with greater capacity.
+The building has sat vacant since because of the significant upgrades required to open it to university use.
+BOLD will allow for a complete renovation of this building, including exterior and HVAC repairs consistent with emerging standards necessary to reach our clean energy goals, continuing the progress we have made in the sustainability of our campus buildings.
+This renovation provides Salem State with the opportunity to build new SIM labs for our healthcare disciplines.
+Housing these programs in the Horace Mann Building significantly reduces travel time between classes and provides students easier access to supporting lab coursework in Meier Hall and other programs.
+It allows for easier cross departmental collaborations in areas of mutual interest, such as cybercrime, green chemistry, and climate resiliency.
+It also provides opportunities for much improved SIM labs with greater capacity and new general, flexible teaching spaces to North Campus that will support the technology required for alternative delivery models and innovation.

 Meier Hall Addition

-The Meier Hall Addition brings seven new, state-of-the-art wet labs to SSU.
-It provides much needed, modernized and flexible lab space for biology and chemistry that cannot be retrofitted into the existing space built in the 1960s, while keeping all courses in these programs housed within the same building.
-The flexible design of the labs within the addition increases capacity for our science programs and allows for multiple programmatic uses, creating greater flexibility in course scheduling, student and faculty research, and alternative delivery methods.
+The Meier Hall Addition brings seven new, high-intensity teaching labs to Salem State.
+It provides much needed, modernized and flexible lab space largely for, but not limited to, biology and chemistry that cannot be retrofitted into the existing space built in the 1960s, while keeping all courses in these programs housed within the same building.
+The flexible design of the labs within the addition increases capacity for our science programs and allows for multiple programmatic uses, creating greater flexibility in course scheduling, student and faculty research, alternative delivery methods, and external partnerships.
 The addition also frees up space in Meier Hall where biology and chemistry courses are currently taught, increasing capacity for courses that require less specialized spaces, all while adding capacity for general education and healthcare support courses.
 The new facilities will give our students authentic lab experiences which correspond to those they will find in graduate school and the workforce.

 Meeting the Needs of Our Region's Workforce